 "Oh, you don't need to do that.
 We can fix it," she said, showing me a tray of replacement clasps.

 I drew out the watch band from my purse and showed it to her,

 I left with a repaired necklace and a promise my watch would be ready by the end of the day.
 Strolling down the street, I passed the city hall surrounded by gardens and totem poles.
 In between two poles stood a statue of Charles Melville Hays, an American railroad magnate credited with being responsible for creating Canada's Grand Trunk Railroad.
 The lawn was neatly manicured with benches and places to sit and walk and no litter anywhere.
 If I wasn't in Ketchikan, I also wasn't in Seattle.

 Photo: A statue of Hays and a totem pole at the City Hall

 From the City Hall, I walked downhill and then across town, passing a Safeway grocery store and a BC liquor store - shopping there would be tomorrow's tasks.

-To see a map showing the location of Prince Rupert and Ketchikan to the north search for Prince Rupert or Ketchikan and expand out.
+To see a map showing the location of Prince Rupert and Ketchikan open Google Maps and search for Prince Rupert or Ketchikan and expand out.